Xakkusu/hangman-game/README.md

 ![How To Play Input Validation Image](docs/features/htp-input-validation-feature.png)
 - Unlike the above validator this validator takes full words as input (lower- or uppercase are fine) and returns an error message if the wrong data was entered.
 - This was simply done to show that I am able to code various types of input validations.
-- The error message, as all error messages in this game, are printed out in red to indicate to the user that an error occured and their inputed data was invalid.
+- The error message, as all error messages in this game, are printed out in red to indicate to the user that an error occurred and their input data was invalid.

 ### Leaderboard
 ![Leaderboard Section Image](docs/features/leaderboard-feature.png)